By Lucinda Staniland & Cara Butler

 Once adored by The Beatles, all but one of the band broke contact with him over accusations he tried to rape Mia Farrow.

 It was alleged in 1987 by the Telegraph newspaper of Calcutta that five boys died after being used as guinea pigs at the Transcendental Meditation “medical institute”, which was searching for cures to diseases such as cancer.
 The allegations were never proven.
-The Independent.

 16. Jivamukti Teacher Ruth Lauer-Manenti